Join our NETWORK

 Get all latest news, event updates and access to resources & information.

-Interviewing highly distressed individuals or trauma victim-survivors requires sensitivity, empathy, patience and a sound understanding of trauma responses.
+Interviewing highly distressed individuals or trauma victim-survivors requires sensitivity, empathy, patience with a sound understanding and recognition of the impact of trauma on memory, behaviour and emotions.
 These are skills that can be learnt.
-As with all new knowledge and training, skills will consolidate and integrate with practice and experience.
+This training will provide the knowledge required and teach skills to remain grounded, tolerate uncertainty, establish rapport and ‘enough’ trust to establish a working relationship.

 Participants will be able to: